 Update 10 introduces scarves to our merry band of space ninja, similar to the ones seen in Shinobi and Strider.

 A new weapon from Update 10 at first looked like it with the name Dakka Prime. though this turned out to be a longsword and more a reference to the city of Dhaka.
 After players complained about the misleading name it was renamed Dakra Prime.

 Slide Attack: Generally more powerful than regular attacks, and are easy to pull off.
-When used with Dual Zoren, a handy way to get around.
+When used with Dual Zoren and the Amphis, a handy way to get around.

 Slippy-Slidey Ice World: The Corpus Outpost set, consisting of a set of Corpus Outposts and structures built into a big ol' snowy and mountainous landscape.
 Fortunately it's not slippy or slidey, but there's definitely a lot of snow and ice.
 There's also the 'ice' enviro-hazard, which halves your shield capacity for the duration of the mission.
 Yes, you can have the ice hazard on the Corpus Outpost set.